Frequently asked questions

 The 1959 Group of Charities is a multi-charity membership organisation with twenty five member charities.
 Cards for Good Causes is the trading arm of The 1959 Group of Charities.
 It is common for charitable organisations to set up a subsidiary "business" or "trading arm" as a way to generate income on a more permanent basis -- this is how Cards for Good Causes works alongside The 1959 Group of Charities.

 If I buy a packet of cards supporting a specific charity, does the money go back to that specific charity?

 Yes.
-We return at least 70p in every £1 taken from their card sales to our participating member and guest charities, or their trading subsidiaries.
+We run as a not-for profit organisation and give back 100% of our proceeds to our charities.
+The proceeds is the profit we make after any overheads.
+Last year, we returned 70p in every £1 taken from their card sales to our participating member and guest charities, or their trading subsidiaries.
 This amount is less the VAT payable on the amount retained by Cards for Good Causes.

 Why doesn't the full amount go back to support my chosen charity?

 Cards for Good Causes is a not-for-profit organisation and doesn't trade to make a profit.
 However, we need to cover the overhead costs of the organisation, including the running of our 300 pop up shops every year, the maintenance of our website and the day to day running of the organisation.

 Do the participating charities have to pay anything?